BlueFinchCommerce/module-checkout/.github/CONTRIBUTING.md

 ## Local frontend development workflow

-Within the frontend checkout Vue app we use [Vite](https://vite.dev/) to compile the frontend assets (JavaScript, styles, svg's etc) for production distribution into a `dist` directory (`view/frontend/web/js/checkout/dist` or `view/adminhtml/web/js/checkout/dist` for the admin designer) that are then referenced in the modules phtml file and loaded in by the page in the site.
+Within the frontend checkout Vue app and extension modules, we compile the frontend assets (JavaScript, styles, svg's etc) for production distribution into a `dist` directory within each module (`view/frontend/web/js/checkout/dist` or `view/adminhtml/web/js/checkout/dist` for the admin designer) that are then referenced in that modules phtml file and loaded in by the page in the site.

-If any of these assets are amended, the automated generation of these is triggered on merge into `develop*`, `hotfix/*` or `main` branches by a [ GitHub action](.github/workflows/generate-dist.yml)
+If any of these assets are amended, the automated generation of these is triggered for that module on merge into `develop*`, `hotfix/*` or `main` branches by a [ GitHub action](.github/workflows/generate-dist.yml)

-**When working locally to develop the checkout app, it is best to use the `watch` functionality.**
+**When working locally to develop the checkout app or any checkout extension module, it is best to use the `watch` functionality.**

 To do this you will need to:
 1. Turn on support for vite watch in the admin panel or by using magerun:
     - `Stores - Configuration -> BlueFinch -> Checkout -> General -> Enable local developer vite watch mode = yes`
     - `n98-magerun config:store:set bluefinchcommerce_checkout/general/enable_local_developer_vite_watch_mode=1`

-2. Install the node modules in the checkout app and run build-watch:
+1. Install the node modules in the module(s) you're developing and run `npm run build-watch`:
     ```bash
     cd view/frontend/web/js/checkout/ # or view/adminhtml/web/js/checkout/
     npm ci
     npm run build-watch
     ```
+`
 This will populate `view/frontend/web/js/checkout/dist-dev` for use, allowing you to make changes and have them quickly visible on the frontend.
+If your changes are not showing, then please make sure you've enabled vite watch mode in the admin panel in step 1 above, as this toggles which directory the front end loads the assets from (Enabled is the `dist-dev` directory, where as disabled is the `dist` directory).

 Please note, the `dist-dev` directory is git ignored, so your locally generated files will not be committed, but as previously stated above the GitHub action will automatically generate them on merge.